-We have audited, in accordance with Philippine Standards on Auditing, the financial statements of CTBC Bank (Philippines) Corporation (the "Bank") as at and for the years ended December 31, 2016 and 2015, and have issued our report thereon dated February 22, 2017.
+We have audited, in accordance with Philippine Standards on Auditing, the financial statements of CTBC Bank (Philippines) Corporation (the Bank) as at and for the years ended December 31, 2017 and 2016, and have issued our report thereon dated March 8, 2018.

 Our audits were made for the purpose of forming an opinion on the basic financial statements of the Bank taken as a whole.
-The supplementary information included in Schedules I - VII are the responsibility of the Bank's management.
+The supplementary information included in the following accompanying additional components are the responsibility of the Bank's management.